pasqal-io/qadence/docs/qml/ml_tools.md

 ## Custom `train` loop

-If you need custom training functionality that goes beyon what is available in `qadence.ml_tools.train_with_grad` and `qadence.ml_tools.train_gradient_free` you can write your own training loop based on the building blocks that are available in Qadence.
+If you need custom training functionality that goes beyond what is available in `qadence.ml_tools.train_with_grad` and `qadence.ml_tools.train_gradient_free` you can write your own training loop based on the building blocks that are available in Qadence.